 Shareholders of Record.
-If your shares are registered directly in your name with Glacier's transfer agent, American Stock Transfer & Trust Co, LLC, you are considered the shareholder of record with respect to those shares, and you have the right to grant your voting proxy directly to Glacier.
+If your shares are registered directly in your name with Glacier's transfer agent, Equiniti Trust Company, LLC, you are considered the shareholder of record with respect to those shares, and you have the right to grant your voting proxy directly to Glacier.
 We have enclosed a proxy card for you to use.
 You also may vote in person at the Annual Meeting as described in the section entitled "Voting in Person at the Annual Meeting."

 Shares represented by properly executed proxies that are received prior to the deadline for submitting proxies and that are not revoked will be voted in accordance with the instructions indicated on the proxies.
-If no instructions are indicated, the persons named in the proxy will vote the shares represented by the proxy (i) FOR the director nominees listed in this Proxy Statement, (ii) FOR the advisory (non-binding) resolution to approve the compensation of our Named Executive Officers, (iii) for ONE YEAR for the frequency of future advisory (non-binding) votes to approve the compensation of our Named Executive Officers, and (iv) FOR ratification of the appointment of FORVIS, LLP as our independent registered public accounting firm.
+If no instructions are indicated, the persons named in the proxy will vote the shares represented by the proxy (i) FOR the director nominees listed in this Proxy Statement, (ii) FOR the advisory (non-binding) resolution to approve the compensation of our Named Executive Officers ("NEOs"), and (iii) FOR ratification of the appointment of FORVIS, LLP as our independent registered public accounting firm.